lucaslorentz/caddy-docker-proxy/README.md

         When not defined, networks attached to controller container are considered ingress networks -docker-sockets
         Comma separated docker sockets
-        When not defined, DOCKER_HOST or default docker socket when not defined -docker-certs-path
+        When not defined, DOCKER_HOST (or default docker socket if DOCKER_HOST not defined) -docker-certs-path
         Comma separated cert path, you could use empty value when no cert path for the concern index docker socket like cert_path0,,cert_path2
   -docker-apis-version